k-polaschek/oii-chrome-extension/README.md

 # What's it?
-Oii /ɔɪ/ is a magician that boosts productivity while using code review platforms.
+Oii /ɔɪ/ is a wizard that boosts productivity while using code review platforms.
 It uses its magic to open referenced files in IntelliJ IDEA only with the click of a button.

 # Supported platforms
 * Azure DevOps